Why do I have to pay a Payment Processing fee?

 How Are These Payment Processing Fees Deducted?

-For a seller accepting Reverb Payments in their Reverb shop, the payment processing fee will be deducted from the final payout itself along with the Reverb selling fee and any other Reverb fees (bumps, Reverb Shipping Labels).
+With Reverb Payments, the payment processing fee will be deducted from the final payout itself along with the Reverb selling fee and any other Reverb fees (bumps, Reverb Shipping Labels).